datasaur-ai/api-client-example/bounding-boxes/readme.md

 pip install -r requirements.txt
 ```

-The script uses [`dacite.from_dict`](https://github.com/konradhalas/dacite) to transform the JSON object into a Python dataclass
+The script uses [`dacite.from_dict`](https://github.com/konradhalas/dacite) to transform the JSON object into a Python dataclass.

+The script was developed using Python 3.10.13

 ## Usage